RushWTF/RushWTF/README.md

 ### Hi there 👋
 ## I'm RushWTF.
-I'm a 17 years old teenager.
+I'm a 18 years old teenager.
 I'm currently studing to complete my dream to work in developing of software.

-## 🛠️ Js and Python
+## 🛠️ JS, Python and C# (currently learning)
 ## 🌍 Spanish native
 ## 📌English: Intermediate